Energy-saving guide for Northern Australia

 Choose for your climate

-Select cooling-only units for tropical climates and reverse cycle (sometimes called heat pumps) for hot arid where both heating and cooling functions are needed.
+Select cooling-only units for tropical climates and reverse cycle units (sometimes called heat pumps) for hot arid climates where both heating and cooling functions are needed.
 For hot arid climates consider alternatives such as evaporative cooling.

 Size is important